ProLiteracy: Accountability standards

-Financial Crisis & Recovery
+Financial crisis and recovery

 From 2009 to 2013, under then-President and CEO David C. Harvey, ProLiteracy faced severe financial issues, with a $1.8 million shortfall and a $1.7 million loss in net assets in 2012.
 Moving their headquarters to a revitalized warehouse and investing in the local Syracuse, NY community were contributing factors in the shortfall, including its newly-opened Ruth J. Colvin Center for Innovation and Excellence in Adult Literacy, a public computer lab designed to teach adults computer literacy.

 Six months after the move to ProLiteracy's new headquarters, Harvey resigned as President.
 Current CEO, Kevin J. Morgan, then Chairman of the Board of Directors since 2009, stated that Harvey "went on to pursue other opportunities in the Washington, D.C., area, and let's leave it at that."
 Morgan later added, "the good news is that David worked for ProLiteracy for five years and did a lot of great things for the organization."
 Despite this, Harvey's curriculum vitae, published on May 28, 2013, appears to refer to his financial performance at ProLiteracy as having "led a turn-around operation for a $9 million international organization."
 Harvey has been the Executive Director of the National Coalition of STD Directors since 2016.

 Morgan, who received his graduate degree in marketing from Keller Graduate School of Management, was appointed Interim President and CEO, dividing his time between ProLiteracy and Full Suspension Marketing, a small, Utah-based startup and marketing agency he founded in 2007.
 The ProLiteracy Board of Directors then "formed a search committee for a new president and CEO," said Morgan, concluding that "sometimes it happens quickly, other times it may take some time, depending on who you talk to".

 The organization was forced to develop a new strategic plan in 2013.

 Despite raising over $1 million in charitable donations to refurbish ProLiteracy's new headquarters in the midst of the crisis, it faced a shortfall of $1.2 million in 2013, receiving a 1-star rating on Charity Navigator following nearly a decade of fluctuating between 1- and 3-stars, which had prompted Harvey's 2010 public criticism of the charity watchdog as an "imperfect way to assess".

 During the following fiscal year, ProLiteracy downsized considerably, laying off several of its full-time staff and shutting down budding investments into the local Syracuse, NY community.
 Furthermore, ProLiteracy reduced its international involvement from 30 to 20 countries.
 In effect, ProLiteracy ended its 2014 fiscal year with $3 million in revenues less expenses and nearly double their net assets, from $3.3 to $6.3 million.
 The search committee dissolved, as did Morgan's marketing agency, and he remains President and CEO to this day.
 In 2017, ProLiteracy was awarded its first 4-star rating from Charity Navigator, a composite of a 3-star rating in financial health and 4-star rating in accountability and transparency.